Jordan-McGhee/swolemates_v2/work-tracker.md

 ## Tue Jul 22
 To do:
 - Question for tomorrow: does it make sense to have a user state in my main profile page and pass that to any components in my profile page or manage the state in each component separately?
+Best to have user state in main and pass down to components, then query for additional info in them if necessary
 <!-- - Work on error modal DONE -->
 <!-- - Finish adding privacy in public routes and push to firebase cloud functions DONE -->